Everlasting Kingdom: Unraveling the Bible’s Secrets

 1 John 3:11 This is the Commandment that you have heard from the beginning, that you should love each other.

-1 John 4:7 Dear Friends, we must love each other because love is from Yehovah, and whoever loves is engendered by Yehovah and knows Yehovah,
+1 John 4:7 Dear friends, we must love each other because love is from Yehovah, and whoever loves is engendered by Yehovah and knows Yehovah,

 1 John 4:20 Anyone who says, “I love Yehovah”, when they hate a fellow believer is a liar.
-If someone doesn’t love their Friends who are visible, how can they love Yehovah who is invisible?
+If someone doesn’t love their friends who are visible, how can they love Yehovah who is invisible?

-Currently, true Commandment obedient “Nazarenes”, Christians, or kadishea (saints), as Yeshua called us, are divided (into sects) over many issues, yet they are still brothers, tho often without even realizing it!
+Currently, true Commandment obedient “Nazarenes”, Christians, or 'chosen ones' (saints), as Yeshua called us, are divided (into sects) over many issues, yet they are still brothers, tho often without even realizing it!
 The Seven “Churches” (dysfunctional “families” of Assemblies) seem to be totally oblivious of the existence of each other!
 Yet so long as a person is keeping the Commandments, we had better consider him a brother!

 2 Timothy 3:1-7 But realize this, that in the last days fiercely difficult times will come.
 2 People will be self centered, money loving, pretentious, egotistical, blasphemous, disobedient to their own people [Gr. parents], ungrateful, irreligious, wicked, 3 inhumane, non committal, brutal, despising those who are good, 4 traitors, rash, arrogant, and loving pleasure more than the love of Yehovah.
 5 They have something resembling the true worship of Yehovah, but are far from Yehovah’s power [Gr. its power].
 Avoid them!
 6 Some of these men creep from house to house, captivating feeble minded women who are burdened by their sins and swayed by all kinds of cravings.
 7 They are always “learning” but never coming to a correct knowledge of spiritual truth.